 Given the number of companies Aviva own in their portfolios (including index funds), they seek to prioritise engagement by size of holding and where it is most likely to benefit their clients.
 This allows them to consider additional context from the company which occasionally results in Aviva changing a vote.
-In addition, every year Aviva write to the large majority of the companies they hold to notify them of the Aviva voting policy

-(highlighting any changes they have made), and also direct them to Aviva's voting records, where they are able to see how Aviva have voted at their AGMs etc and the reasons for not supporting any resolutions.
+In addition, every year Aviva write to the large majority of the companies they hold to notify them of the Aviva voting policy (highlighting any changes they have made), and also direct them to Aviva's voting records, where they are able to see how Aviva have voted at their AGMs etc and the reasons for not supporting any resolutions.

-As can be seen from their voting records, Aviva have a strong record of opposing resolution and holding boards to account.
+Aviva believe they have a strong record of opposing resolution and holding boards to account.